 You can also put the candidate on the spot a little bit by asking them how they might change a senior stakeholder’s mind.

-“I pose a scenario where the team believes in a feature but the CEO wants it done in a different way that the teams believes is ill-conceived.
+“I pose a scenario where the team believes in a feature but the CEO wants it done in a different way that the team believes is ill-conceived.
 I then have the PM explain what they would do in that scenario,” says Anthony Schrauth of Betterment.
-“As a follow up I then ask for a real world example where they disagreed with an executive or manager and really drill into what the PM did and why.”
+“As a follow up I then ask for a real-world example where they disagreed with an executive or manager and really drill into what the PM did and why.”